-AUXILIARY RELAY - The logic for the relay is selected by the 'RL' parameter in the SETUP stack.
+AUX RELAY - The unit is provided with an Auxiliary Relay.
+The logic for this relay is selected by the 'RL' parameter in the setup stack.
 The relay will respond as follows:

-RL=0 (During) - This configures the Auxiliary Relay as a Timer Relay.
+RL=0 (During) - This configures the auxiliary relay as a Timer relay.
 It will be active for the period that the Timer is active.
 It will activate when the Timer is started and deactivate when the Timer has completed its count.
+The relay is not active in over count.

-RL=1 (Done) - This configures the Auxiliary Relay as a Timer Relay.
-It will activate at the completion of the Timer Cycle.
+RL=1 (Done) - This configures the auxiliary relay as a Timer relay.
+It will activate at the completion of the Timer cycle.
 It will remain active until the Timer is reset.